Johongirr/600-days-of-code/log1.md

 It is used to copy tree

 ##### Post-Order and for What it is used for
-In Post-Order first left leaf node then right leaf node and then finally parent node visited: LEFT CHILD -> RIGHT CHILD -> ROOT
+In Post-Order first left child node then right child node and then finally parent node visited: LEFT CHILD -> RIGHT CHILD -> ROOT
 It's used to delete tree as it first visits child nodes then parent node

 ##### In-Order
-In In-Order first left leaf node and then its parent node then its right sibling leaf node visited: LEFT CHILD -> ROOT -> RIGHT CHILD
-If we use In-Order in BSTS we will get sorted data
+In In-Order first left child node and then its parent node then right child node visited: LEFT CHILD -> ROOT -> RIGHT CHILD If we use In-Order in BSTS we will get sorted data